Edward Somerset, 2nd Marquess of Worcester

-Edward Somerset, 2nd Marquess of Worcester (9 March 1602 or 9 March 1603 – 3 April 1667), styled Lord Herbert of Raglan from 1628 to 1644, was an English nobleman involved in royalist politics, and an inventor.
+Edward Somerset, 2nd Marquess of Worcester (9 March 1602 or 9 March 1603 – 3 April 1667), styled Lord Herbert of Raglan from 1628 to 1644, was an English Catholic nobleman involved in royalist politics, and an inventor.

 While Earl of Glamorgan, he was sent by Charles I to negotiate a peace treaty and alliance with the leadership of the Catholic Irish Confederacy.
 He enjoyed some success, but the agreement quickly broke down.
 He then joined the Confederates, and was appointed the commander of their Munster Army.

 In 1655 he wrote The Century of Inventions, detailing more than 100 inventions, including a device that would have been one of the earliest steam engines.

-Origins
+Early life

-He was the son of Henry Somerset, 1st Marquess of Worcester by his wife Anne Russell, a daughter of John Russell, Baron Russell, eldest son and heir apparent of Francis Russell, 2nd Earl of Bedford.
+Edward Somerset was the eldest of the nine sons of Henry Somerset, 1st Marquess of Worcester, and his wife Anne Russell, a daughter of John Russell, Baron Russell, eldest son and heir apparent of Francis Russell, 2nd Earl of Bedford.

+As his father's heir apparent he had the courtesy title of Lord Herbert and was brought up as a Roman Catholic at Raglan Castle and Chepstow Castle in Monmouthshire.

+In 1627, Somerset was awarded the University of Cambridge degree of Master of Arts as the son of a nobleman, but no college admission is recorded for him.